 Q&A: More questions than answers on legal pot in Nevada

 The Mynt is one of at least four medical marijuana dispensaries in Reno that have...
 Uber CEO and co-founder Travis Kalanick said in a statement to The New York Times that he has accepted a request from investors to step aside.
-Residents and officials along a stretch of the Gulf Coast from the Florida panhandle to eastern Texas are keeping an eye on Tropical Storm Cindy.
+Uber CEO and co-founder Travis Kalanick said in a statement to The New York Times that he has accepted a request from investors to step aside.

 Add your comments below